 Pitching WAR Metric (FIP) =/ IP =/ IP =/ IP =/ IP Position player WAR is calculated based on the number of runs fielded and the number of runs batted in.
 Pitching WAR, on the other hand, is calculated using FIP.
 So, what exactly is FIP?
 FIP is an abbreviation for fielding independent pitching.
 The goal is to assess a pitcher’s overall quality in relation to the amount of runs he or she allows.
 An infield fly is required for fielding independent throwing.
 Furthermore, when comparing the number of innings pitched by a pitcher and the quality of outs, fielding independent pitching comes out on top.

 We already have some fundamental understanding of the WAR.
 We now require a specific protocol for reading this statistic and taking into account the player’s skill.
 Let’s say that the league average is zero.
 From there, we’ll be able to determine the player’s worth depending on his or her floor score.
 Here are some examples of norms that you might use as a guide:

-- 5 – 7.9: The most deserving candidate for All-Star consideration
+- 0-2 indicates a backup player.
+2.1-4.9: A bright face should be used to begin the majority of games.
+5 – 7.9: The most deserving contender for All-Star consideration

 The Best WAR in Baseball History